NESCent/hip_hack_howto/manuscript.md

 Work Groups, Structural Diversity, and Knowledge Sharing in a Global  Organization, Jonathon N. Cummings, Management Science, Vol. 50, No. 3  (Mar., 2004), pp. 352-364.

 StitchFest: Diversifying a College Hackathon to Broaden Participation and Perceptions in Computing.
 Gabriela T. Richard, Yasmin B. Kafai, Barrie M. Adleberg, Orkan Telhan.

-:
-.
-SIGCSE 2015: 114-119
+Proceedings of the 46th ACM Technical Symposium on Computer Science EducationProceedings of the 46th ACM Technical Symposium on Computer Science Education, 2015.

 </main>